Threat Hunting on Endpoint Data with Sysmon

 http://localhost:9200/_cat/indices

-This will give you a text listing of the indices currently in Elasticsearch, if you don't see one, then you're data isn't making it to Elasticsearch.
+This will give you a text listing of the indices currently in Elasticsearch.
+If you don't see one, then your data isn't making it to Elasticsearch.
 This is typically because of a misconfiguration of Winlogbeat, or a networking problem that prevents traffic from your endpoints from reaching your Elasticsearch server.

 Once you confirm that data is making it to Elasticsearch and you see an index listed at the _cat/indices URL, then you can point your browser at the Kibana URL to load up Kibana.
-Once you're in Kibana, follow these initial setup steps:
+Follow these initial setup steps:

 Now go to the Discover tab in Kibana and you should see some events.
 If you don't, then you have some more troubleshooting to do.
 If you do see some events, then you're ready to go on to the next section.